Filip Đukić

-Filip Đukić (Филип Ђукић, also transliterated Djukić, born 6 August 1999) is a Montenegrin professional footballer who plays as a goalkeeper for Danish Superliga club Viborg.
+Filip Đukić (Филип Ђукић, also transliterated Djukić, born 6 August 1999) is a Montenegrin professional footballer who plays as a goalkeeper for Danish 1st Division club Hvidovre.
 Born in Denmark, he plays for the Montenegro national team.

 Club career

 Filip Đukić was born in Hvidovre, Capital Region of Denmark, and started playing football as a four-year-old for local club Rosenhøj Boldklub.
 In 2012, he joined FC Copenhagen's youth academy, a club he had supported as a youth.

 After progressing through Copenhagen's academy, Đukić joined hometown club Hvidovre IF on a senior contract in 2018.
 On 15 August 2018, he made his senior debut in a first-round Danish Cup loss to Fremad Amager. Đukić made his league debut two months later, on 7 October 2018, replacing Alexander Horsebøg as the team performed poorly.
 After a shaky start Hvidovre decided to keep him as first choice.
 His first starter for a Danish 1st Division match against Fremad Amager, which ended in a 2–2 draw.

 In October 2020, Đukić joined league rivals Fremad Amager, before returning to Hvidovre on a short-term contract just months later, in January 2021.
 He signed a contract extension with the club in June 2021.
 He reached promotion to the Danish Superliga with Hvidovre in the 2022–23 season, and extended his contract with the club until 2024 shortly after.
 On 21 July 2023, he made his Superliga debut in a 1–0 loss to Midtjylland, where he saved Gustav Isaksen's penalty.

 On 3 February 2025, on transfer deadline day, it was confirmed that Đukić moved to Danish 1st Division club AC Horsens on a deal until June 2026.
 Several months later, on 24 July 2025, he moved to Viborg on a two-year contract.
+He returned to Hvidovre on 15 July 2026 after making only one appearance for Viborg.